 How & when do we divide our finances?

-The procedure for dealing with the finances of the divorce used to be called Ancillary Relief proceedings, now known as Financial Remedy proceedings.
-See also Applying for Ancillary Relief blog post.
+The procedure for dealing with the finances of the divorce used to be called Financial Remedy proceedings.
+It used to be called Ancillary Relief proceedings.
+See also Applying for Financial Remedy blog post.

 It is commenced by filing at court a form called Form A. Once filed this starts off a new court process dealing with the finances and is effectively separate from the divorce matter in most respects.
 See our separate articles about Ancillary Relief for more details of this procedure.